-Academic Probation - The purpose of probation is not designed to punish, but rather to serve as an indication to the student that he or she is not progressing at a satisfactory rate toward graduation.
+Academic Probation-The purpose of probation is not designed to punish, but rather to serve as an indication to the student that he or she is not progressing at a satisfactory rate toward graduation.
 The following guidelines govern academic probation:

 - 1. Any student who does not earn the prescribed semester GPA for his or her work at Grace Bible College will be placed on academic probation and required to enroll in GE 099. - 2.
 The Registrar will notify each student placed on academic probation at the close of the semester. - 3.
-A student on academic probation will not be allowed to carry more than 14 credit hours (except with the permission of the Academic Dean). - 4.
-During the probationary period, the student's eligibility for extracurricular activities may be restricted as determined by the Academic Dean. - 5.
+A student on academic probation will not be allowed to carry more than 14 credit hours (except with the permission of the Associate Dean of Undergraduate Studies). - 4.
+During the probationary period, the student's eligibility for extracurricular activities may be restricted as determined by the Associate Dean of Undergraduate Studies. - 5.
 A student will be released from academic probation upon achieving the prescribed semester GPA.

-Academic Suspension - The following guidelines govern academic suspension:
+Academic Suspension-The following guidelines govern academic suspension: